Aubrey Carter

 "The English Adventurer"

-In today’s episode, Lindsay and Aubrey talk about the subjunctive grammar form in English.
+In today’s episode, Lindsay and Aubrey talk about the subjunctive mood in English.

 Native English speakers often make mistakes using the subjunctive in informal speech.

-Listen in on their discussion as they share tips on how to use it correctly in a formal business English conversation scenario.
+Listen in on their discussion as they share tips on how to use it correctly.

-Today’s episode is inspired by a listener’s question who wants to bring their grammar to a higher level.
+Today’s episode is inspired by a listener who wants to bring their grammar to a higher level.

-Lindsay reminds the listeners that the All Ears English motto is “Connection NOT Perfection,” but that doesn’t mean that you should ignore grammar.
+Though our motto at All Ears English is “Connection NOT Perfection,” that doesn’t mean you should ignore grammar.

-Aubrey shares that native English speakers often use subjunctives incorrectly especially in informal conversations.
+Aubrey shares that native English speakers, especially in the U.S., often use the subjunctive mood incorrectly especially in informal conversations.

-This is okay, but in work, you may sound unprofessional if you don’t speak with correct grammar.
+At work, you may sound unprofessional if you don’t use correct grammar.

-Here is a question from Asako who is asking for help from the All Ears English team on proper grammar:
+Here is a question from Asako about proper grammar:

 My name is Asako.